tlswg/tls13-spec/draft-ietf-tls-tls13.md

 time it receives an "early_data" extension, it can unmask the value and check to see if the value used by the client matches its expectations.

-The "masked_ticket_age" value provided by the client will be shorter than the actual time elapsed on the server by a single round trip time.
+The unmasked value of "masked_ticket_age" will be shorter than the actual time elapsed on the server by a single round trip time.
 This difference is comprised of the delay in sending the NewSessionTicket message to the client, plus the time taken to send the ClientHello to